Let’s be honest. Having a website can be an advantage for a small business owner. Yet, it can be a disadvantage, too.

 Running a website is not an easy task for small business owners.
 You may have to take care of everything: manufacture/service, sales, marketing, accounting, even legal matters sometimes.

 As I know, a business grows based on its values, mission, and the owner’s perseverance.
 And the website becomes a media center to communicate its values and mission.
-Even though it doesn’t make short-term cash, it builds strong trust with their customers.
+Even though it doesn’t make short-term cash, it builds a strong trust with their customers.

 It may require a few days a month to study and manage your website.
 Yet, think about it.
 The business owner who builds an online brand will have a huge advantage in the next decade.
 If you have a long-term vision, you can start to take care of your website today.